Apigenin 4'-O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 5,7,4'-trihydroxyflavone (apigenin), whereas its two products are S-adenosylhomocysteine and 4'-methoxy-5,7-dihydroxyflavone (acacetin).
+This is a methylation reaction in which the flavone, apigenin, is converted to acacetin.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:5,7,4'-trihydroxyflavone 4'-O-methyltransferase.
 Other names in common use include flavonoid O-methyltransferase, and flavonoid methyltransferase.
-This enzyme participates in flavonoid biosynthesis.